northeastern-rc/rc-public-documentation/docs/source/gpus/accessinggpus.md

 :::

 ## Specifying a GPU type
 You can add a specific type of GPU to the `--gres=` option (with either `srun` or `sbatch`).
-For a list of available GPU types, refer to the GPU Types column in the table, at the top of this page, that are listed as *Public*.
+For a list of available GPU types, refer to the GPU Types column in {ref}`gpu-table`, that are listed as *Public*.

 :::{code-block} bash
 ---
-caption: Command to request one p100 GPU.
+caption: Command to request one v100 GPU.
 ---
---gres=gpu:p100:1
+--gres=gpu:v100-pcie:1
 :::

 :::{note}